caporaso-lab/developing-with-qiime2/book/plugins/tutorials/intro.md

 The plugin you'll create will provide support for some of the most fundamental algorithms in bioinformatics, and will ultimately contain a mix of QIIME 2 {term}`methods <Method>`, {term}`visualizers <Visualizer>`, and {term}`pipelines <Pipeline>`.
 You'll learn to define {term}`formats <Format>`, {term}`transformers <Transformer>`, and new {term}`semantic types <Semantic Type>`.
-You'll add parallel computing supporting to a {term}`method` that is initially implemented without parallel support.
+You'll add parallel computing support to a {term}`method` that is initially implemented without parallel support.
 You'll develop executable usage examples, so your users can learn how to apply your plugin, and you can receive automated notifications if changes you (or others) make to your code are backward incompatible, necessitating changes to the documentation.
 And, as with all QIIME 2 plugins, the plugin you build will record data provenance when it's used, support {term}`provenance replay <Provenance Replay>`, and will be immediately accessible through multiple interfaces including {term}`q2cli` and the {term}`Python 3 API`.
 You'll also be able to run a few additional commands to generate {term}`Galaxy` workflows for all of your plugin actions.